You'll want to know which Singapore attractions are considered can't miss spots if you only have a short time to visit.

 I was boarding the Holland America Maasdam for a 20-day Southeast Asia cruise the day after I arrived, so I needed to see as much as I could in those first 24 hours.

-Whether you have a packed vacation itinerary or you're hopping on a cruise as I did, you can do a lot in one day in Singapore.
+Whether you have a packed vacation itinerary or you're hopping on a cruise as I did, you can see a lot of the top Singapore attractions in a short time.
 This is my list of things you shouldn't miss.

 Singapore in One Day

 An island city-state just off the southern coast of Malaysia, Singapore jumped from an undeveloped country to a fully developed one in just one generation.
 As it grew, this island became a top tourist destination.

-Home to impressive architecture, beautiful gardens, and lots of history, Singapore has something for everyone.
-While the entire island is full of interesting things to see, there are some that should be higher on your list.
+Home to impressive architecture, beautiful gardens, and lots of history, these Singapore has something for everyone.
+While the entire island is full of interesting things to see, there are some Singapore attractions that should be higher on your list.

 Holland America has a great tour on the last day of their Southeast Asia cruise that finishes by dropping you at the airport.
 I loved that it was so convenient and by the end of the cruise I was with a group of new friends.